A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 Optimal navigation contributes to the professionalism of a website.
 In the broadest sense, we talk about ergonomics.

-In short, you must make it easier to navigate through the content of your site, in order to bring the user closer to his goal.
+In short, you must make it easier to navigate through the content of your site, in order to bring the user closer to their goal.

 It starts with a well-designed menu.